 Others wonder if the story was suppressed because of the Olympics, and invoke the Central Propaganda Bureau’s alleged 21-point reporting guidance for the Olympic period.
-I find this one pretty credible, and it stokes my belief that in addition to bringing out some of what is best about China, the games also brought out some of what is worst.
-The post linked to above, from China Digital Times, also has a translation of apparent Propaganda Bureau guidance on how to report the current situation, suggestion that the cogs of harmonization are already grinding through comment on this situation, although they’ve not yet clamped down on it completely.
+I find this one pretty credible, and it stokes my belief that in addition to bringing out some of the best about China the games also brought out some of the worst.
+The post linked to above, from China Digital Times, also has a translation of apparent Propaganda Bureau guidance on how to report the current situation, suggesting that the cogs of harmonization are already grinding through comment on this situation even if they’ve not yet clamped down on it completely.

 The PR rules for situations involving the endangerment of human life are simple: The company’s priority is to take all steps possible to mitigate danger, and communication should be centered around ensuring that the public is completely and rapidly informed in a way that minimizes the risk of injury or death.
 If you concede that the contaminated product is fait accompli and that some damage control will be necessary, then such an approach, funnily enough, often pays the best dividends in terms of repairing a damaged reputation.
 This is because it demonstrates clearly that the company prioritizes customers and human welfare over a grimy buck.
 In troubled times this a critical message to send, and it helps to remind customers of why they placed their trust in the company in the first place.
 See the Tylenol-cyanide crisis for the textbook example.